seventt/seventt.github.io/_posts/2021-01-27-pretraining-model-in-nlp.markdown

 ---
 layout: post
 title:  "pre-training model in NLP"
-excerpt: "from word embeddings to pre-training model based on large-scale data set to better capture and represent the contextual information"
+excerpt: "from word embeddings to pre-training model based on large-scale data set to better capture and represent the contextual information including Word2Vec, ELMO, GPT, BERT and ERNIE"
 date:   2021-01-27 17:00:00
 mathjax: true
 ---

+The technique of word embedding method and pre-training model is to get the vector representation of word by exploiting the contextual information of word or sentence as accurately as possible.
+These numerical value of vector representation can be subsequently used for the downstream NLP task.

 ### 1.Word2Vec

 Word2Vec is a method to learn the vector representation of word embedding from large datasets.

-It uses the **Skip-gram Model** to predict words within a certain range before and after the current word in the same sentence
+It uses the **Continuous Skip-gram Model** to predict words within a certain range before and after the current word in the same sentence.
 **Continuous Bag-of-Words Model (CBOW)** is another mothod to train the model by predicting the middle word based on surrounding context words.
 The context consists of a few words before and after the current (middle) word.

 <div class="imgcap">